EnvironmentMonitor/ArduinoWS212Clock/README.md

 # ArduinoWS212Clock
-Ues Neopixel Clones from Banggood.com for Cheap Effective Pixel clock
+Use Neopixel Clones from Banggood.com for Cheap Effective Pixel clock

+Use the Following....

+60 * ws2812 Pixels

+Arduino Mini Pro

+DS1307

+5V PSU